 For other links to the Constitution click here

-See National Diet Library Website on the Birth of the Constitution for all the appropriate documents
+See the National Diet Library Website on the Birth of the Constitution for all the appropriate documents

 Finish Grave of the Fireflies

-March 12 The Story of Labor Struggles in Early Postwar Japan
+Oct.
+16 The Labor Movement in Early Postwar Japan

 Read and Discuss Joe Moore, "Japanese Workers and the Struggle for Power" Ch.
 2, pp. 48-61; Chs.7- 8 (see "Moore" Folder on Resources section of WISE for pdf copies).